Railgun: Theory

-It can also be noted that the textbook formula for the high frequency inductance per unit length of a pair of parallel round wires, of radius r and axial separation d is:

-So the lumped parameter model also predicts the force for this case as:

-With practical railgun geometries, much more accurate two or three dimensional models of the rail and armature current distributions (and the associated forces) can be computed, e.g., by using finite element methods to solve formulations based on either the scalar magnetic potential or the magnetic vector potential.

 Design considerations

 The power supply must be able to deliver large currents, sustained and controlled over a useful amount of time.
 The most important gauge of power supply effectiveness is the energy it can deliver.
 As of December 2010, the greatest known energy used to propel a projectile from a railgun was 33 megajoules.
 The most common forms of power supplies used in railguns are capacitors and compulsators which are slowly charged from other continuous energy sources.

 The rails need to withstand enormous repulsive forces during shooting, and these forces will tend to push them apart and away from the projectile.
 As rail/projectile clearances increase, arcing develops, which causes rapid vaporization and extensive damage to the rail surfaces and the insulator surfaces.
 This limited some early research railguns to one shot per service interval.

 The inductance and resistance of the rails and power supply limit the efficiency of a railgun design.
 Currently different rail shapes and railgun configurations are being tested, most notably by the U.S. Navy (Naval Research Laboratory), the Institute for Advanced Technology at the University of Texas at Austin, and BAE Systems.